saltnlight5/java-ee6-examples/README.txt

 contain repeated common external libraries.

-If the server you are using does not include SLF4J (or need special ways to configure it) then please read the server specific documentaion on how to add common libraries for all applications to use.
+If the server you are using does not include SLF4J (or need special ways to configure it) then please read the server specific documentation on how to add common libraries for all applications to use.
 For example with GlassFish server, see "glassfish-logging-example/README.txt" on how to do this.